 Convention Centre Precinct

-The Convention Centre will be located on the block defined by Armagh Street, Oxford Terrace, Worcester Street and Colombo Street.
-Gloucester Street will become part of the centre itself, but will allow for retail use and public access.
+The Convention Centre will be on the block defined by Armagh Street, Oxford Terrace, Worcester Street and Colombo Street.
+Gloucester Street will become part of the Centre itself, but will allow for retail use and public access.

 Access and service

-- will be developed jointly by CERA, Ministry of Business, Innovation and Employment, Te Rūnanga O Ngāi Tahu, CCC and the private sector.
+- the Convention Centre Precinct will be jointly developed by CERA, Ministry of Business, Innovation and Employment, Te Rūnanga o Ngāi Tahu, CCC and the private sector.